Rx Destroyer™ provides a safe and easy solution for disposal of controlled drugs in care homes such as long term care facilities and nursing homes.

 Waste pharmaceuticals include medications such as warfarin, nitroglycerin and some chemotherapy agents.
 The EPA regulates how these pharmaceuticals must be stored, transported, treated and disposed of under the Resource Conservation and Recovery Act, RCRA.

-Implementing a method of regulated pharmaceutical waste disposal with Rx Destroyer™ ‘s products provides safe and easy solutions.
-Our patented solution reduces drug diversion, rendering medications non-retrievable on contact which also prevents pharmaceutical waste from entering our waterways.
+Implementing a method of regulated pharmaceutical waste disposal with Rx Destroyer™ product provides safe and easy solutions.
+Our solution begins dissolving medications on contact.
+As medications are dispersed in the activated carbon slurry, diversion is discouraged and potential environmental harm is reduced.

 Why Regulated Pharmaceutical Waste Disposal is Critical